bramleyccslab/scm-repo/content/assessment.md

 Good presentations will also normally include examples, figures, or diagrams to illustrate important concepts or results.

-NOTE: 20 minutes is not a long time!
+NOTE: 30 minutes is not a long time!
 You will need to decide how much detail is appropriate, and which information is most important.
 Please do not try to present everything.
 Remember, all students in the class should have read the assigned papers.
 Prepare your background material with this in mind.

 ## Logistics
-- You must email us your slides (include the [scm-pres] tag in the subject of your email) by 7 p.m. the night before your presentation.
-This is both to ensure a backup copy in case your laptop/USB fails, and also for marking purposes.
+- If you don't want to use your own laptop, you must email us us your slides (include the [scm-pres] tag in the subject of your email) by 7 p.m. the night before your presentation.
+It is a good idea to do this anyway, to ensure a backup copy in case your laptop/USB fails, and also for marking purposes.
 If you do not do this, and you have a technical problem that prevents you from presenting, you will receive a 0 on the assignment.
-In any case, if we do not have your slides by the 7 p.m. deadline, you will receive a 5 mark penalty on the assignment.
 We have intentionally set the deadline on the previous night so that you will not be tempted to stay up late working on your slides.
 Not sleeping enough is a great recipe for a poor presentation.
 - When sending slides, PDF files are preferable.
 - If you plan to make extensive use of the whiteboard rather than slides, you must speak to us well ahead of time (at least 4 business days).
 Some use of the whiteboard is fine without advance notice.
 - Please arrive five minutes early on the day of your presentation, to allow time to set up.